om-singh-5157/Project-visitor-pass-system/README.md

-# 🛂 Visitor Pass Management System
+# 🛂 Visitor Pass System

 A full-stack web application designed to streamline and secure visitor registration and approval for institutions like offices, universities, or factories.
 Built with **Node.js**, **Express**, **MongoDB**, and **Bootstrap**, this project supports multiple user roles with PDF pass generation, email alerts, and secure dashboards.